 The definition of ‘employee’ contained in employment legislation is unhelpful.
 For example, the Employment Rights Act 1996 (section 230:1) defines an employee as ‘an individual who has entered into or works under (or, where employment has ceased, worked under) a contract of employment.’
 The issue of employee status therefore has to be established on a case-by-case basis in accordance with the various legal tests which have evolved over the years – the case involving Uber drivers and subsequent case law on this issue illustrate how important court and tribunal judgments are in this area (see below and also QHow do employers determine if an individual who already works for them is an employee?).

 The majority of people in work are employees.
 For example, a digital marketing manager who has worked exclusively for a company for five years between 9am and 6pm at the company’s offices is likely to be an employee, even if she only works part-time for three days a week.

 - protection againstunfair dismissal

 - parental leave

 - rights under TUPE

-- rights to preferred payments in the event of the insolvency of the employer.
+- rights to preferred payments in the event of an employer's insolvency.

-A ‘worker’ is any individual who undertakes to do or perform personally any work or service for another party, whether under a contract of employment or any other contract.
-It does not matter if the contract is express or implied, or whether oral or in writing, as long as the individual undertakes to do or perform personally work or services for another party that is not part of a client or customer relationship.
+A worker is any individual who undertakes to do or perform personally any work or service for another party, whether under a contract of employment or any other contract.
+It does not matter if the contract is express or implied, verbal or in writing, provided the individual undertakes to perform the work or services personally, for an end-user who is not a client or customer.
 This normally excludes those who are self-employed.
-(This definition is based on that contained in section 230(3) of the Employment Rights Act 1996, but the precise definition used varies from statute to statute).
+(This is based on section 230(3) of the Employment Rights Act 1996, but the definition of worker varies from statute to statute.)

-Temporary workers often experience difficulties with their employee status.
-Separate legislation covers the ‘temporary worker’ category – in particular the Agency Workers Regulations 2010 (SI 2010/93).
+Separate legislation covers ‘temporary workers’, in particular the Agency Workers Regulations 2010 (SI 2010/93).
 For more information see our Temporary workers Q&As.